This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your bladder and vagina.
 You may be given dye to help the pictures show up better.
-Tell caregivers if you are allergic to iodine or shellfish.
+Tell healthcare providers if you are allergic to iodine or shellfish.
 You may also be allergic to the dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell caregivers if you have any metal in or on your body.
+Tell healthcare providers if you have any metal in or on your body.

 - Urodynamics: This test checks if the muscles of your bladder are working properly.
 It also measures how much urine your bladder can hold.
 This test can also show whether your bladder fills and empties in a normal way.

 - Cystoscopy: A thin tube with a scope is inserted into your urethra and up into your bladder.
-Your caregivers will look at the inside of your bladder for stones, bleeding, tumors, or signs of infection.
+Your healthcare providers will look at the inside of your bladder for stones, bleeding, tumors, or signs of infection.

 - Estrogen therapy: Estrogen may help strengthen the pelvic muscles and keep your cystocele from getting worse.
 This may be taken as a pill or applied as a cream in your vagina.